Harris Ranch Airport

 Nearby Food

-Featured Bite A massive, estate-grown ribeye at the Prime Steakhouse, or a smoked tri-tip sandwich from the Express BBQ if you're eating on the wing.
+Featured Bite Estate-grown ribeye at the Prime Steakhouse or a smoked tri-tip sandwich to go from Harris BBQ.

 Airport data for reference only and may be outdated.